Russia has evidence Turkish troops in Syria, Lavrov says

 Russia and Turkey are on opposing sides of the five-year-old conflict in Syria.
 Relations between the two countries nosedived after the downing of the Russian plane, which President Vladimir Putin called a "stab in the back".

-Turkish President Tayyip Erdogan has not apologized over the incident, saying the Russian jet crossed into Turkish airspace and ignored repeated warnings.
+Turkish President Tayyip Erdogan has not apologised over the incident, saying the Russian jet crossed into Turkish airspace and ignored repeated warnings.
 Russia denies the warplane violated Turkey's airspace.

 Lavrov added to Ren-TV that Russia was willing to coordinate its actions in Syria with the United States so that the city of Raqqa could be taken back.

-"At some stage the Americans suggested carrying out a 'division of labor': Russia's air force should concentrate on freeing Palmyra and the U.S. coalition with Russian support should concentrate on freeing Raqqa."
+"At some stage the Americans suggested carrying out a 'division of labour': Russia's air force should concentrate on freeing Palmyra and the U.S. coalition with Russian support should concentrate on freeing Raqqa."

 (Reporting by Alexander Winning; Editing by Susan Fenton, Larry King)